aleMessoMale/certified-kubernetes-administrator-course/docs/07-Security/23-Image-Security.md

   ![prvr](../../images/prvr.PNG)

 - To pass the credentials to the docker untaged on the worker node for that we first create a secret object with credentials in it.
+La tipologia di secret è `docker-registry`

   ```
   $ kubectl create secret docker-registry regcred \
     --docker-server=private-registry.io \